viscenter/ink-id/README.rst

 ``inkid`` is a Python package and collection of scripts for identifying ink in a document via machine learning.

+From:
+"From invisibility to readability: Recovering the ink of Herculaneum", Parker CS, Parsons S, Bandy J, Chapman C, Coppens F, et al. (2019) From invisibility to readability: Recovering the ink of Herculaneum.
+PLOS ONE 14(5): e0215775. https://doi.org/10.1371/journal.pone.0215775

 Requirements
 ============